ethankennerly/as2cs/README.md

  * ActionScript Array literal.
   http://stackoverflow.com/questions/1723112/initializing-arraylist-with-constant-literal
  * Nested hash literal:  ActionScript JSON literal without quotes on keys.
+ * For loop iteration.
+Grammar is more permissive than a compiled for loop.

 Not supported
 =============

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

+ * While loop iteration.
- * Hash iteration:  for in.
+ * Hash iteration over keys:  for in.
- * Array iteration:  foreach.
  * Constant declaration.
  * ActionScript type-casting to C# type-casting.
  * Explicit type-casting on access to a ArrayList to a data type.